AxOS-project/docs/src/content/docs/axos-softwares/axctl.md

 ---
-title: Axcontrol
+title: Axctl
-description: Axcontrol is a powerful, lightweight, and easy-to-use control center for AXOS.
+description: Axctl is a powerful, lightweight, and easy-to-use control center for AXOS.
 ---

-Axcontrol (or `axctl`) is a powerful tool that gives users more control over their desktop.
+Axctl is a powerful tool that gives users more control over their desktop.
 It is designed to be simple and interact with your device to change properties of your system.

 ## Installation

-Axcontrol comes preinstalled with AXOS so you can use it right away.
+Axctl comes preinstalled with AXOS so you can use it right away.
 However if it is not found, you can install it using `epsi install axctl`.

 ## Usage

-Axcontrol is a command line tool and it should be used from the terminal.
-These are the commands that you can use with Axcontrol:
+Axctl is a command line tool and it should be used from the terminal.
+These are the commands that you can use with Axctl:

 ```bash
 # Toggle splash screen off/on